Skip to Content

 Finally, the Oregon 750 device is outfitted with the Connect IQ Platform, making it Garmin’s first non-wearable device to include this feature.
 The Connect IQ Platform enables users to access to utilize more apps than ever before.

-Check out the latest prices for Garmin Oregon 750T on Amazon here (Amazon link).
+Check out the latest Garmin Oregon 750T prices on Amazon here (Amazon link).

 How to Actually Find Gems with a Metal Detector?
 It is Easy!